ionic-team/stencil-site/src/docs-md/guides/distribution.md

+---
+title: Distributing web components built with Stencil
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Distributing web components built with Stencil

 Stencil makes it easy to build and share web components across any framework.